elixirschool/elixirschool/_posts/2019-12-12-live-view-live-component.md

 In order to achieve this, we can reach for the `live_redirect/2` function.
 This will take advantage of the browser's `pushState` API to change the page navigation without actually sending a web request.
 Instead, our live view's `handle_params/3` callback function will invoked, allowing us to respond by searching for the appropriate messages and updating the live view socket's state with those messages.

 But wait!
-The `live_redirect/2` function is sadly not available from within component since the `Phoenix.LiveComponent` behaivour does not implement a `handle_params/3` function.
+The `live_redirect/2` function is sadly not available from within component since the `Phoenix.LiveComponent` behaviour does not implement a `handle_params/3` function.
 Luckily for us, however, the parent live view and the component share a process.
 That means that calling `self()` from within the component returns a PID that *is the same PID as that parent live view process*.
 So, from within our component we can `send` a message to `self()` and handle that message in the parent live view.

 We'll take advantage of this functionality to have our component handle search from submission events by sending a message to the parent live view instructing that live view to enact a live redirect.